- Family: N/A

 Zhen Zhus: Zhen Zhus are the most common Flowerhorn subtype.
 Their name translates to “pearl flowerhorn,” and they are aptly named for their characteristic bright, pearl-colored pattern and large head “flower.”
 Zhen Zhus usually have a large mouth, bulbous red eyes, and rounded tail.
 Zhen Zhus’ popularity stems from their ease of breeding and hardy nature.

 Kamfa: The Kamfa subtype has a large, blocky build, white or yellow recessed eyes, smaller mouth, fanned tail, and may have a head flower.
-This type is more territorial and aggressive than other Flowerhorns, are difficult to breed, and mature much later than Zhen Zhus.
+This type is more territorial and aggressive than other Flowerhorns, are difficult to breed, and matures much later than Zhen Zhus.

 Golden Monkey: Also known as Malau, Golden Monkeys sport the traditional head hump and have a pearled pattern similar to a Zhen Zhu all over.
 Golden Monkey females are often bred with Zhen Zhu males to produce the popular IndoMalau strain.

 Flowerhorn Cichlids can be fed a wide variety of food, from live or frozen fish and shrimp to specially-formulated pellets.

 What do Flowerhorn Cichlids eat in the wild?